Researchers develop new system to produce hydrogen fuel from sunlight and seawaterDecember 22, 2017

 Research team has developed a system that uses sunlight to produce hydrogen

 Scientists from the University of Central Florida have developed a new way to produce hydrogen fuel.
 A team has created a new system that uses nanoparticles to capture sunlight and convert electricity, which is then used to convert seawater into hydrogen.
-The process is completely reliant on renewable energy, taking the emissions problem out of hydrogen fuel production.
+The process is completely reliant on renewable energy, taking the emissions problem out of hydrogen fuel production, and is appropriately called green hydrogen.
 Conventional hydrogen production is heavily reliant on fossil-fuels, which makes this fuel less environmentally friendly than intended.
 Using clean power in the production process is helping solve this problem.

-Floating system can be sent out to see to produce clean fuel
+Floating system can be sent out to see to produce clean green hydrogen fuel

 Further research must be done before the new system can be considered ready for wide scale production